Guitar Concerto (Villa-Lobos)

 The Guitar Concerto, W501 (piano reduction: W502), is a work for solo guitar and small orchestra written by the Brazilian composer Heitor Villa-Lobos in Rio de Janeiro in 1951.
-A performance lasts about 18 minutes.
+A typical performance lasts about 18 minutes.

 History

 The concerto was written for the Spanish guitarist Andrés Segovia, to whom the score is dedicated.
 Initially in three movements and titled Fantasia concertante, Villa-Lobos later added a cadenza at Segovia's request, and changed the title to Concerto for Guitar and Small Orchestra.

 According to another version of the story, the situation was quite the reverse: Segovia commissioned the work with the stipulation that there should be no cadenza and the work be titled Fantasia concertante.
 Villa-Lobos, however, ignored these demands, supplying an extended cadenza and insisting the work be called a concerto.

 The concerto was first performed on 6 February 1956 in Houston, Texas, by Andrés Segovia and the Houston Symphony Orchestra, conducted by the composer.
 A reduction for guitar and piano was published in Paris by Max Eschig in 1955, who also published the full score in 1971.